Internship OpportunitiesRichmond General Assembly Internship

 In addition, the student must apply under one of the following options below and submit all necessary paperwork.
 Even then, credit for work done in conjunction with an internship is still contingent upon the availability of a faculty supervisor.
 There is thus no guarantee that a student will be able to obtain Government credit for work done in conjunction with an internship.

-[For the College's Washington Program or DC Summer Institute see below] Students of any major may seek to enroll in Government 498 under the following conditions [from the Govt.
-498 form]:
+Students of any major may seek to enroll in Government 498 under the following conditions:

 a) Qualifying Internships: Government 498 allows enrolled/returning students of any major to receive either 1 or 3 credits for academic work done in conjunction with an internship undertaken in the fall, spring, or summer semesters for the equivalent of at least five weeks of work.
 Positions with international, federal, state, or local government; legislative offices at any level; political parties or campaigns; interest, advocacy, or lobbying groups; research institutions or think-tanks; or the media may qualify.
 Internships on a study abroad course may qualify (see below).
 Participation in an off-campus seminar or workshop alone does not qualify.